 In 2000 the Warren Heritage Society purchased the oldest house still standing on the oldest street in town, Chester Street's Balthis House.
 Built in 1788 – the year the Town of Front Royal was chartered – the Balthis House is decorated with pieces from the 18th century, and a costumed interpreter leads visitors through the house which tells the story of the formation of the County of Warren and Town of Front Royal.

-Programming at the Warren Heritage Society includes lectures on topics related to museum exhibits, history camps for students of all ages during the summer and educational programs throughout the regular school year, exhibit openings, Christmas at our Historic Homes, celebrations of the 225th town charter anniversary throughout the calendar year 2013, the annual Festival of Leaves (2nd Saturday in October), living history demonstrations, Civil War and Colonial era re-enactor camps, and much, much more.
+Programming at the Warren Heritage Society includes lectures on topics related to museum exhibits, history camps for students of all ages during the summer and educational programs throughout the regular school year, exhibit openings, Christmas at our Historic Homes, the annual Festival of Leaves (2nd Saturday in October), living history demonstrations, Civil War and Colonial era re-enactor camps, and much, much more.
 Be sure to visit us on FaceBook for updates.